-Kara Gorycki is an accomplished litigator with nearly 15 years of experience defending clients in commercial litigation and complex business disputes.
-Trained at a nationally prominent law firm, she is a compelling advocate for firm clients in shareholder/partnership disputes, real estate conflicts, business disputes, civil rights actions, and college disciplinary matters.
+Kara is an accomplished litigator with nearly 20 years of experience representing individuals, closely held businesses, partnerships and publicly traded companies in significant litigation across the country.
+Trained at a nationally prominent law firm, she is a compelling and thoughtful advocate for firm clients with a particular focus on civil rights actions, college disciplinary matters and defamation actions.

 Selected to the New York Rising Star Super Lawyers list four times, Kara has also been recognized by the Legal Aid Society for her pro bono work.

 - Hofstra University School of Law, J.D.; managing editor of staff, Hofstra Law Review

 - U.S. District Court – Eastern District of New York